PhilipYip1988/windows-7-installation-guide/readme.md

 # Windows 7 Installation Guide

 This guide covers installation of Windows 7 OEM on a device with an OEM license including downgrade rights to Windows 7 Professional.
 This guide is Dell-based but should equally apply to systems from major OEMs such as Lenovo and HP.
-This guide was originally on WordPress however I rewrote it on GitHub because I surprisingly got a lot of requests for this guide when I discontinued my WordPress subscription.
+This guide was originally on WordPress however I rewrote it on GitHub because I surprisingly got a lot of requests for this guide when I discontinued my WordPress subscription and my site became private.

 ## End of Life